 What Not to Tell the USDA

 For purposes of this exercise, I will address SNAP Violation charge letters that set out a list of transactions and accuse your store of SNAP trafficking.
 The worst thing you can do is to immediately call the USDA.
 Though it is always good with state agencies to call the investigating agent to determine what's going on, the USDA works differently.
 The case analysts (the person whose name and number you received in the SNAP Violation charge letter) is there to collect evidence against you.
 They tend to be very nice, professional people, but they will ask you questions and interpret things that you may say as admissions of guilt.
+Their job is to find reasons to disqualify your firm for trafficking.

 What Not to Do with Your SNAP Violation Charge Letter: